hkfgez/lobster-escrow/README.md

 This makes the project less like a feature demo and more like a minimal **Agent commerce infrastructure primitive**.

+### 5. Native Tokenomics & Protocol Fee (The Lobster Treasury)
+A protocol cannot survive purely as a public good.
+Lobster Escrow introduces a self-sustaining **Tokenomics model**.
+For every successful `Settled` transaction, the smart contract automatically deducts a **2% Protocol Fee** (`PROTOCOL_FEE_BPS = 200`), routing it to the Lobster DAO Treasury.
+This transforms Lobster Escrow from a simple utility into a profitable infrastructure layer capturing value from the multi-billion dollar Agent-to-Agent economy.

+### 6. Hardware-Level Tamper-Proofing (TEE Enclave)
+We have implemented a `tee_enclave_worker.js` to simulate **Trusted Execution Environment (TEE)** integration.
+The Verification JSON parsed by Claw is strictly executed inside an isolated enclave, which signs the `SUCCESS` or `SLASHED` verdict with a secluded private key.
+The Onchain OS smart contract uses `ecrecover` to verify this signature, guaranteeing 100% resistance against off-chain API tampering.

 ---

 ## Repository structure